-The Dow Jones Industrial Average is perhaps the most widely followed stock market index in the world.
+The Dow Jones Industrial Average (DJIA) is perhaps the most widely followed stock market index in the world.
 Yet, very few people actually know what the number represents.
-In the time it takes to put on your shoes, you're about to become one of the rare people who knows what it means when you hear the nightly news.
+The following history and explanation of the DJIA will help you become one of those few people who actually knows what it means when you hear the index discussed in the nightly news.

 The Birth of the DJIA

 Dow's first index was created in 1884.
 It had 11 transportation-related stocks.
 He adjusted the original index (on Wall Street, this process is known as “reconstituting”) and renamed it the Dow Jones Rail Average (in the 1970’s, the name was updated to the Dow Jones Transportation Average to cover the introduction of air freight and other forms of transportation).

 The Original 12 Dow Jones Stocks